-In order to better understand how healthcare practices and patients are coping with the effects of the COVID-19 pandemic, Weave recently commissioned an independent survey of 750 providers and their clients.
-The survey questions focused on the ways organizations are instituting social distancing in the new normal.
+In order to better understand how healthcare practices and patients are coping with the effects of pandemics, Weave commissioned an independent survey of 750 providers and their clients.
+The survey questions focused on the ways organizations are instituting social distancing to prevent the spread of viruses.

-When asked about the riskiest payment portals to touch, customers listed three places that they consider particularly risky: grocery stores, big box stores (WalMart, Target, etc.), and mass transit kiosks.
-The high traffic seen in these types of public settings are understandably of concern to consumers during a pandemic.
+When asked about the riskiest payment portals to touch, customers listed three places that they consider particularly risky: grocery stores, big box stores (Walmart, Target, etc.), and mass transit kiosks.
+The high traffic seen in these types of public settings is understandably of concern to consumers during a pandemic.

 However, another revealing insight unearthed by the survey was that 43% of healthcare patients say it’s riskier to touch a payment portal in a healthcare facility than in most other public settings.
 If you’re a healthcare provider that’s done as much as possible to reduce worries about payment portals by cleaning them and following other public health guidelines, you might object to this paranoia from clients.